Mugangasia/NutriPal-Recipe-Recommendation-System-/README.md

 Content-based filtering, on the other hand, focuses on the attributes or characteristics of items themselves.
 Our final model was the content-based filtering approach that involved analyzing the nutrition information and calorie levels of various food items to recommend similar items that meet the user's specific requirements.

 # EVALUATION
+The evaluation of the recommender system provided valuable insights into its performance.
 Content-Based Filtering Model:
 * Precision: 0.2
 * Recall: 0.5